lucaspaludo/pwm-and-conversor-A-D/README.md

-Program for regulating a pwm signal with interruption by an A/D converter with the Atmega8 microcontroller
+Program for regulating a PWM signal with interruption by an A/D converter with the Atmega8 microcontroller